fmerg/pymerkle/docs/source/generation.rst

 single hash), leading to the acclaimed current root-hash of the Merkle-tree.
-Providing and validating Merkle-proofs certifies knowledge on behalf of *both* the client and server of some part of the tree's history or current state, disclosing a minimum of info about the encrypted records and without actual need of holding a database of the originals.
+Providing and validating Merkle-proofs certifies knowledge on behalf of *both* the client and server of some part of the tree's history or current state, disclosing a minimum out of the encrypted records and without actual need of holding a database of the originals.
-This makes Merkle-proofs well suited for protocols involving verification of existence and integrity of encrypted data in mutual and quasi zero-knowledge fashion.
+This makes Merkle-proofs well suited for protocols involving verification of existence and integrity of encrypted data in mutual and *quasi* zero-knowledge fashion.

 .. note:: Merkle-proofs are *not* zero-knowledge proofs, since they
     require one or two leaf-checksums to be included in the advertised path of hashes.
 In the case of audit-proof, one of these checksums is already known to the client, whereas in the case of consistency-proof only one leaf-checksum needs be releaved.
     In other words, Merkle-proofs are zero-knowledge except for the publication of *one* checksum.

-In either kind of Merkle-proofs, the role of *commitment* belongs to the current root-hash of the Merkle-tree.
-Given a Merkle-tree ``tree``, the commitment is always available via the `.rootHash`_ property:
+In Merkle-proof protocols the role of *commitment* is played by the root-hash of the tree at the moment of proof generation.
+The commitment is always available via the `.rootHash`_ property of Merkle-trees:

 .. code-block:: python